 +44 (0) 1772 89 3910

-M.Sc.
-(Hons.)
-Health Psychology, University of Central Lancashire, 2014.
+MSc (Hons) Health Psychology, University of Central Lancashire, 2014.

-B.Sc.
-(Hons.)
-Psychology, Sheffield Hallam University, 2012.
+BSc.
+(Hons) Psychology, Sheffield Hallam University, 2012.

-Lucy is currently working designing a new project which will investigate screening for type 2 diabetes in the dental setting.
+The effectiveness of screening for type 2 diabetes and prediabetes in the dental setting.